 Seventy percent of the grade will be based on evaluation conducted throughout the course.
 This portion of the grade should reflect the student's most consistent level of achievement throughout the course, although special consideration will be given to more recent evidence of achievement.
+Thirty percent of the grade will be been on a final evaluation administered at ar towards opportunity to demonstrate comprehensive achievement of the overall expectations for the course.

-☐ Thirty percent of the grade will be based on a final evaluation administered at or towards the end of the course.
+Thirty percent of the grade will be based on a final evaluation administered at or towards the end of the course.
 This evaluation will be based on evidence from one or a combination of the following: an examination, a performance, an essay, and/or another method of evaluation suitable to the course content.
-The final evaluation allows the student an opportunity to demonstrate comprehensive achievement of the overall expectations for the course.
+The final evaluation allows the student an